- This event has passed.

 Making Integral: Critical Essays on Richard Murphy Edited by Ben Keatinge

-with special guests Professor Lucy Collins, Professor Bernard O’Donaghue, and Professor Gerard Dawe.
+with special guests Professor Lucy Collins, Professor Bernard O’Donoghue, and Professor Gerald Dawe.

 Sometimes viewed as a poet of two traditions who, in his own words, sought ‘to unite my divided self in our divided country’, Richard Murphy (1927-2018) engages with urgent contemporary themes: sexual and social identities, ecological crisis, postcolonial inheritance and the origins of conflict on the island of Ireland.
 In essays by leading scholars from Ireland, Britain and the USA, this book broadens the contexts by which Murphy’s poetic achievement can be interpreted and it addresses evolving issues in Irish literary studies: representations of violence, islands and archipelagos, the use of radio as medium, built heritage and the environment, and the aftermath of conflict.
 Richard Murphy’s work is also viewed in relation to his contemporaries: Ted Hughes, Theodore Roethke, Sylvia Plath, Robert Lowell and Philip Larkin.
 Widely-debated topics in literary studies are explored including postcolonial theory, ecopoetics, theories of gender and sexuality, and autobiography/memoir.
 Richard Murphy emerges as a contemporary voice whose poetry is central to an understanding of modern Ireland.